-Campus: Orlando Date: Fall 2021
+Campus: Orlando Date: Fall 2022

-In order to measu the following as t Each course contri contrib As the MDiv is the c re the success of the MDiv curriculum, RTS has defined the intended outcomes of the student learning process. ibutes to these overall outcomes.
-This rubric shows the pution of this course to the MDiv outcomes.
-Description of this course to the MDiv rubric will be used in this syllabus.
-Rubric > Strong > Moderate > Minimal > None Mini-Justification Articulation (oral & written) Broadly understands and articulates knowledge, both oral and written, of essential biblical, theological, historical, and cultural/global information, including details, concepts, and frameworks.
+MDiv Student Learning Outcomes Rubric Mini-Justification the following as t Each course contr contril tre the success of the MDiv curriculum, RTS has defined the intended outcomes of the student learning process. ibutes to these overall outcomes.
+This rubric shows the bution of this course to the MDiv outcomes. core degree at RTS, the MDiv rubric will be used in this syllabus. > Strong > Moderate > Minimal > None Articulation (oral & written) Broadly understands and articulates knowledge, both oral and written, of essential biblical, theological, historical, and cultural/global information, including details, concepts, and frameworks.
 Strong Course work & evaluation criteria are predominantly based on oral & written communication about biblical content.
 Scripture Significant knowledge of the original meaning of Scripture.
 Also, the concepts for and skill to research further into the original meaning of Scripture and to apply Scripture to a variety of modern circumstances.
 (Includes appropriate use of original languages and hermeneutics; and integrates theological, historical, and cultural/global perspectives.)
 Strong Basis for methodology & content of all assignments is scripture, including research in original languages, integration of theological concepts, comprehension & articulation of biblical content.
 Reformed Theology Significant knowledge of Reformed theology and practice, with emphasis on the Westminster Standards.
-Moderate Assignments & evaluation criteria based on Reformed understanding of preaching; class sermons are expected to articulate Reformed distinctives when arising in scripture & to interpret scripture within the framework of Reformed theology.
+Moderate Assignments & evaluation criteria based on Reformed understanding of preaching; class messages are expected to articulate Reformed distinctives when arising in scripture & to interpret scripture within the framework of Reformed theology.
 Sanctification Demonstrates a love for the Triune God that aids the student's sanctification.
-Moderate Sermon preparation & in-class assessments require humility & love for neighbor.
+Moderate Message preparation & in-class assessments require humility & love for neighbor.
 Worldview Burning desire to conform all of life to the Word of God.
 Includes ability to interact within a denominational context, within the broader worldwide church, and with significant public issues.
-Moderate Sermon assignments require significant application component which is purposed to shaping outlook & lives of hearers.
+Moderate Message assignments require significant application component which is purposed to shaping outlook & lives of hearers.
 Winsomely Reformed Embraces a winsomely Reformed ethos.
 (Includes an appropriate ecumenical spirit with other Christians, especially Evangelicals; a concern to present the Gospel in a God-honoring manner to non-Christians; and a truth-in-love attitude in disagreements.)
-Strong Sermons are expected to offer Christ, be evangelical-that is, be for the listener even when the subject is difficult.
+Strong Messages are expected to offer Christ, be evangelical-that is, be for the listener even when the subject is difficult.
 Pastoral Ministry Ability to minister the Word of God to hearts and lives of both churched and unchurched, to include preaching, teaching, leading in worship, leading and shepherding the local congregation, aiding in spiritual maturity, concern for non-Christians.
 Entirety of course is focused on preaching.
 Students are required to read scripture & pray as if in the context of a worship service.
 Pastoral care is integrally related to preaching & vice versa.
 Empathy is an important quality for both & is to be reflected in the exposition & especially the application of scripture.